yashkothari92/codewithme/Leetcode/README.md

 	@
 	Since each digit can possibly mean one of several characters, we'll need to create code that branches down the different paths as we iterate through the input digit string (D).
 	This quite obviously calls for a depth-first search (DFS) approach as we will check each permutation of characters and store them in our answer array (ans).
-For a DFS approach we can use one of several options, but a recursive solution is generally the cleanest.
+For a DFS approach we can use one of several options, but a recursive solution is gerally the cleanest.
 	But first, we'll need to set up a lookup table (L) to convert a digit to its possible characters.
 Since the digits are actually low-indexed integers, we can actually choose between an array or map/dictionary here with little difference.

+#19.
+Remove Nth Node From End of List   (Medium)

+	Given the head of a linked list, remove the nth node from the end of the list and return its head.

+	Example 1:
+	  Input: head = [1,2,3,4,5], n = 2
+	  Output: [1,2,3,5]

+	Example 2:
+	  Input: head = [1], n = 1
+	  Output: []

+	Example 3:
+	  Input: head = [1,2], n = 1
+	  Output: [1]
+	@ Two pass: 1) find the size of list  2) reach to size-n element and remove by adjusting next ptrs One pass: 2 ptrs (slow & fast) advance fast ptr by n nodes, and increment both one by one, by the time fast reaches end, slow will be at removing node

 #20 	Valid Parentheses (E)